West Des Moines Eye Care

-Des Moines Eye Surgeons is dedicated to providing your family a lifetime of exceptional care for your vision and eye health.
+Des Moines Eye Surgeons are dedicated to providing your family with a lifetime of exceptional care for your vision and eye health.
 From children’s examinations to routine adult and geriatric care, Des Moines Eye Surgeons offers the best comprehensive eye care in the West Des Moines area.

 Comprehensive ocular examinations include:

 - Measuring refractive error (prescription) needed to obtain your best vision possible.
-A refraction is part of your comprehensive exam (billed separately).
+Refraction is part of your comprehensive exam (billed separately).

-- Thorough review of your systemic health to identify possible disease states that may affect your eye health
+- A thorough review of your systemic health to identify possible disease states that may affect your eye health

-- Measure of intraocular pressure in order to identify if you are at higher risk of developing glaucoma
+- A measure of intraocular pressure in order to identify if you are at higher risk of developing glaucoma

 - Binocular vision assessment to detect strabismus (eye turn) or amblyopia (lazy eye)